 Hormonal Birth Control.

 With that being said, please discuss this method with your doctor thoroughly.
-It’s important to remember that there is no one size fits all when it comes to contraception, and some are more dangerous in regards to side effects than others.
+It’s important to remember that there is no one-size-fits-all when it comes to contraception, and some are more dangerous in regard to side effects than others.
 While the contraceptive pill may reduce period pain, it can cause blood clotting and can even have detrimental mental health impacts.